-There is an exposure associated with fluctuations in the cost of raw materials to produce lubricants, since base materials and additives represent 82% of these costs, which are imported and fluctuate in relation to international oil prices that are negotiated in US dollars.
+There is an exposure associated with fluctuations in the cost of raw materials to produce lubricants, since base materials and additives are imported and fluctuate in relation to international oil prices that are negotiated in US dollars.
 These variations cannot be entirely transferred to finished product prices, given the behavior of the market, so increases in raw material prices and devaluations in the exchange rate can reduce margins, or vice versa, depending on these fluctuations.